techgeek68/AWS-Command-Line-Interface-CLI-Complete-Guide/aws_cli_guide.md

-# AWS CLI — Professional Guide (Windows, macOS, Linux)
+# AWS CLI — Complete Guide (Windows, macOS, Linux)

-> A step‑by‑step, GitHub-ready Markdown guide for installing, configuring, and using **AWS CLI v2** on Windows, macOS (Intel & Apple silicon), and Linux (Ubuntu/Debian, RHEL/CentOS, Amazon Linux).
+> A step‑by‑step guide for installing, configuring, and using **AWS CLI v2** on Windows, macOS (Intel & Apple silicon), and Linux (Ubuntu/Debian, RHEL/CentOS, Amazon Linux).
 Includes small but critical steps, platform differences, and troubleshooting tips.

 ---